telerik/xaml-docs/controls/radlayoutcontrol/getting-started/layout-panel.md

 	![](images/layoutcontrol-getting-started-layoutpanel-05.png)
 	[Example 5](#example-05) demonstrates the items setup demonstrated in __Figure 5__.

-	In case there are stretched items in the panel, the center items might look like they are stack left or rigth.
-The centered items position will depend on the collection index of the stretched items.
+	In case there are stretched items in the panel, the center items might look like they are stacked left or right.
+The positions of the centered items will depend on the collection index of the stretched items.

 	#### __Figure 6: Centered items and a single stretched item inserted at the end of the children collection__
 	![](images/layoutcontrol-getting-started-layoutpanel-06.png)